Investing

 What is cryptocurrency in simple terms?

-Cryptocurrency is a digital form of money secured by cryptography and recorded on a blockchain — a decentralized public ledger.
-Unlike traditional currency issued by a central bank or government, no single authority controls it.
+Cryptocurrency is a digital form of money secured by cryptography and recorded on a blockchain, which is a decentralized public ledger.
+No single authority controls it.
 Bitcoin and Ethereum are the most well-known examples.

 Is cryptocurrency legal in the United States?

 Yes, cryptocurrency is legal in the United States.
-However, it is subject to regulation by agencies including the SEC, the CFTC, and the IRS, which treats cryptocurrency as property for tax purposes.
-As of April 26, 2026, the regulatory landscape continues to evolve, and investors should stay current with IRS guidance on virtual currency.
+It is subject to regulation by agencies including the SEC, the CFTC, and the IRS, which treats cryptocurrency as property for tax purposes.
+The regulatory framework continues to develop, and investors should stay current with IRS guidance on virtual currency.

 How is cryptocurrency different from regular money?

 Regular money (fiat currency) is issued and regulated by central banks like the Federal Reserve and backed by government authority.
-Cryptocurrency operates on a decentralized peer-to-peer network with no central authority, and its value is determined purely by market supply and demand rather than government policy.
+Cryptocurrency operates on a decentralized peer-to-peer network with no central authority, and its value is determined by market supply and demand rather than government policy.
+That difference also means crypto holdings carry no government guarantee or deposit insurance.

 What is the safest way to store cryptocurrency?

-The safest way to store cryptocurrency is in a hardware wallet such as a Ledger or Trezor device, which keeps your private keys offline and away from potential hackers.
-For smaller, more frequently accessed amounts, a reputable software wallet like Coinbase Wallet or MetaMask provides a reasonable balance of security and convenience.
+A hardware wallet such as a Ledger or Trezor device is the safest storage option, keeping your private keys offline and away from potential hackers.
+For smaller amounts that need frequent access, a reputable software wallet like Coinbase Wallet or MetaMask offers a reasonable balance of security and convenience.
+The trade-off is clear: hardware wallets cost money upfront, while software wallets are free but more exposed to online threats.

 How many cryptocurrencies exist today?

-As of April 26, 2026, there are over 20,000 cryptocurrencies listed across global exchanges, according to CoinMarketCap.
-However, only a fraction of these have significant trading volume or market capitalization.
+There are over 20,000 cryptocurrencies listed across global exchanges, according to CoinMarketCap.
+Only a fraction of these have significant trading volume or market capitalization.
 Bitcoin, Ethereum, and Litecoin remain among the most established and widely used.

 Can you lose all your money investing in cryptocurrency?